 Looking for a new hobby?
 Want to brighten your home?
 Want to improve your air quality?
-Want a low maintenance pet?
+Want a low-maintenance pet?
 Look no further than the houseplant!
-If you are curious about starting an indoor garden or just want to try your hand at keeping a plant alive we have you covered!
-Below are a variety of foliage that are perfect for beginner plant parents or new varieties to add to your current collection.
+If you are curious about starting an indoor garden or just want to try your hand at keeping a plant alive, we have you covered!
+Below is a variety of foliage perfect for beginner plant parents or new varieties to add to your current collection.

 This popular easy plant requires well-draining soil with moderate moisture.
 Water these plants after they dry out a bit and make sure they don’t get soggy.
 Overwatering and bright sun can cause leaves to burn.
 If they do, merely snip the dead ends.
-These plants will make little babies that when 2” can be pruned and propagated to make more for your home!
+These plants will make little babies that, when 2 inches, can be pruned and propagated to make more for your home!

 Fiddle Leaf Fig

 This tropical tree has been very popular lately, and no wonder why they are beautiful!
 These trees love filtered or partial sun, as their leaves can burn in direct light.
 They love moist soil and humid environments.
 They are great for covered outdoor areas in this Kansas summer humidity!
 Rotate them every few months and repot them in the spring.
 For more tips on caring for these plants, check out Gardenista’s page.

 A member of the Sansevieria family, and she is very forgiving!
 Low light, bright light, and she can withstand missed waterings.
 These plants are a breeze, very beautiful, and eventually provide baby plants you can propagate.

 *CAUTION poisonous to pets!